 The client was a glass bottles manufacturer focusing on the perfumery segment with two plants in Igatpuri, Maharashtra.
 The lack of process clarity led to critical issues, the most severe being customer rejects due to unacceptable quality.
 Other issues included long lead time in new product development, planning inadequacies impacting delivery schedules, inadequate mould maintenance leading to quality issues, infrequent monitoring of fore-hearth conditions etc. The top management perceived the need to review the operations, identify improvement opportunities and document the same in the form of an operating procedure.

-UC took the following steps for this project:
+UC Strategy suggested the following steps for this project:

 - Reviewed all functions viz. like- planning, procurement, dispatch, marketing, new product development and plant management (covering furnace monitoring, mould and machine maintenance etc.) keeping quality as the pivotal function